rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

   auth.createUserWithEmailAndPassword(email, password);
 {{< /highlight >}}

 Second, the sign in function which takes a email and password as well.
-It uses again a firebase endpoint to sign in a user.
+It uses again a Firebase endpoint to sign in a user.

 {{< highlight javascript "hl_lines=7 8 9" >}}
 import { auth } from './firebase';